Esri/i3s-spec/profiles/meshv2/docs/geometrybuffer_desc.md

       `#component * sizeof( type ) * {#vertices or #features}`

  **TBD**:
+ - `compressedAttributes` is listed first in the hope that 3rd party Draco readers would ignore the rest of the binary stream.
+If this prove to not be the case, we should probably move it to last.
  - support more that 2 UV sets?
  - I've simplified "uncompressed" specs to march "legacy" buffers since we'll rely on Draco for mesh compression.